How to choose the perfect color of quartz

 First, let’s talk price.

-My budget was tight, and quartz can get expensive.
+My budget was tight, and quartz can get pricey.

-I think the Caesarstone Calcatta Nuvo was actually
+At the time, the Caesarstone Calcatta Nuvo quote was actually

-fine if it is the perfect choice for your kitchen
+have been fine were it the perfect choice for this kitchen

-since you're going to be living with it a long time.
+since we’ll be living with the choice for a long time.

-But I didn't have to sweat it, because it turned out
+But as it turned out, I didn’t have to sweat it since

-my top choice had the friendliest price tag.
+my top choice also came with the friendliest price tag…score!

 With so many other expenses on the renovation